eynol/eynol.github.io/about.md

 eleventyExcludeFromCollections: true
 ---

-Hello~
+Hi there~

 I am a web developer, working in Chengdu, China at present.

-I share my ideas at this website (eyno<span class="hidden">l.gith</span>ub.io).
+I share my ideas at this website (eynol.github.io).

 I can speak Mandarin, Sichuan dialect and English.
-I am planning to learn Janpanese so that I can speak four laungages :) .
+I am planning to learn Japanese so that I can speak four languages :) .

 I am facing my struggle in my life.